tusharsonwane/login2explore-project/README.md

 - JsonPowerDB is a Real-time, High Performance, Lightweight and Simple to Use, Rest API based Multi-mode DBMS.
 JsonPowerDB has ready to use API for Json document DB, RDBMS, Key-value DB, GeoSpatial DB and Time Series DB functionality.
 JPDB supports and advocates for true serverless and pluggable API development.

+### Release History:
+- This small project was released on 9-07-2021

+### Table of contents:
+-CRUD operations to JPDB

+## Scope of functionalties:
+- simple representation of AJAX capabilities using jQuery

+### Examples of use:
+- this project can be used for data entries to db by doing simple modificiations as required for the purpose

+## Project stuatus:
+- In progress

+## Sources:
+- login2explore official documentations

 ### Benefits of using JsonPowerDB

 - Simplest way to retrieve data in a JSON format.